DV

 Overview

-JEPI, JEPQ, and SPYI are all covered-call ETFs that sell call options against equity index positions to generate monthly income.
-The key difference: JEPI targets the broad S&P 500 (via SPX), JEPQ focuses on the Nasdaq 100's high-growth stocks, and SPYI also tracks the S&P 500 but emphasizes tax efficiency and uses a different options strategy.
-All three use options overlays to boost yields well above typical equity dividends.
+JEPI, JEPQ, and SPYI are all equity-focused covered-call ETFs that generate monthly income by selling call options against their underlying holdings.
+The key distinction is their core holdings: JEPI targets the S&P 500 (via SPX), JEPQ focuses on the Nasdaq 100, and SPYI also tracks the S&P 500 but through a NEOS structure marketed as tax-efficient.
+All three distribute substantially more than traditional equity funds, with yields ranging from 8.19% to 12.86%.

 How they differ